Forricide/still-feel-alive/Chapter 13.md

-A world away, she is dreaming.
+In another world, she is dreaming.

-Deep breaths make a foggy backdrop to calm observation.
+Deep breaths form a foggy backdrop to calm observation.

 It's both the greatest thing she's ever seen, and the most limited.
 A hundred thousand million earths, spiraling out from one another, yet all at the same fixed position.
 There is nothing beyond this in her sight: no moon, no sun, no stars.
 Just an uncountable number of a single, lonely planet.